 What is Urinary Retention?

-Following are broad causes of Urinary Retention in males:
+The following are broad causes of Urinary Retention in males:

 |Obstructive||Benign prostatic hyperplasia; meatal stenosis; paraphimosis; penile constricting bands; phimosis; prostate cancer|